PaulioRandall/p90/README.md

 import { renderColorSchemes } from 'p90/util'

 const themes = {
-	// P90 doesn't care what the theme names are but CSS/browsers do!
+	// P90 doesn't care what the theme names are but browsers do!
 	light: {
 		base: [250, 250, 250],
 		text: [5, 10, 60],